 It matters how we spend our time

 As nursing mothers (and actually this goes for all baby feeding parents) we spend up to several hours each day sitting with our little one.
 In stead of browsing social media, checking messages or watching Netflix, why not spend this time with them consciously connecting, breathing or meditating?
-You are here sitting still anyway.
+It’s a great opportunity!
+You are here sitting still anyway ;).

 Your baby, whilst drinking from your breast, is very much in tune with your body (and you with hers).
 She unconsciously and immediately picks up on every signal: your heart rate, sweat response, muscle tension, and breathing rhythm – to name a few.

-Just imagine the difference for your child when she looks up to look at you face and sees you either distressed by the news/watching a screen as opposed to lovingly looking at her/eyes closed gently in joyful meditation.
+Just imagine the difference for your child when she looks up to look at you face and sees you either distressed by the news/consumed by a screen as opposed to lovingly/playfully looking at her or your eyes closed gently in silent meditation.
 She probably won’t remember consciously but the vibration of these early experiences will be stored in subtle layers of the body-mind.

 A gift to mother and child